Alternative veterinary medicine: Background

 The American Veterinary Medical Association includes various modalities under this the title of alternative veterinary medicine.
-Some forms of alternative veterinary medicine include photon therapy (laser), acupuncture, homeopathy, veterinary manipulative therapy, phytotherapy, integrative nutrition, acupuncture, botanical medicine, chiropractic, homeopathy, massage therapy, and nutraceuticals.
+Some forms of alternative veterinary medicine include photon therapy (laser), veterinary manipulative therapy, phytotherapy, integrative nutrition, acupuncture, botanical medicine, chiropractic, homeopathy, massage therapy, and nutraceuticals.
 Oftentimes different modalities of alternative veterinary medicine will be used in conjunction with one another for the best results, such as integrative nutritional being used with physical rehabilitation.

 Interest in alternative veterinary medicine amongst pet owners has increased in recent decades, although there is not yet a governing body to mandate what aspects of alternative medicine are taught in veterinary medicine schools.
 One barrier to the advancement of alternative veterinary medicine is simply the lack of research and evidence backing up many modalities of treatment.
-However, many veterinary practices are encouraging staff to be familiar with alternative veterinary medicine because if a primary veterinarian can’t provide information, pet owners may turn towards unprofessional methods of healing or listen to advice from those who are unqualified.
+However, many veterinary practices are encouraging staff to be familiar with alternative veterinary medicine because if a primary veterinarian can't provide information, pet owners may turn towards unprofessional methods of healing or listen to advice from those who are unqualified.

 A veterinarian interested in alternative treatments may be a member of the American Holistic Veterinary Medical Association (AHVMA).
 The modalities comprising alternative veterinary medicine vary in their evidence for effectiveness.
 While they may vary in effectiveness based on evidence, the AHVMA does say that holistic medicine is humane.
 Use of blood tests, X-rays, and similar objective diagnostic techniques are minimized.
 Nearly every form of medicine and therapy used in alternative medicine for humans is also used in holistic veterinary medicine.

 Treatments

 Integrative Nutrition

 Integrative nutrition combines both aspects of alternative veterinary medicine as well as traditional western veterinary medicine.
 As with other aspects of alternative veterinary medicine, it has become an increasingly popular topic within veterinary clinics amongst pet owners and their veterinarians.
 This approach typically analyzes the benefits and drawbacks to popular diets such as grain free, raw, vegetarian, vegan, or home-prepared diets.
 Integrative nutrition is more and more common within the agriculture industry as well because of the increased amount of production and growth that can come with altering the diet of cattle, chicken, hogs, or other livestock.
 There's even evidence to suggest that changing the diets of cattle can change the rates of metabolic and infectious disease rates.

-Some information about diet is already known, such as cats suffering if denied meat because they don't have all the necessary amino acids to create proteins.
-However, dogs don’t experience the same lack of essential proteins when they eat vegetarian diets.
+Some information about diet is already known, such as cats suffering if denied meat because they do not have all the necessary amino acids to create proteins.
+However, dogs do not experience the same lack of essential proteins when they eat vegetarian diets.
 As with other aspects of alternative veterinary medicine, more research needs to be done to definitively say what diets are best, although it is likely that different diets are best for different pets, depending on species, activity level, pre-existing health conditions, and financial stability and time commitment of owners.